ExclamationLabs/connector-sympa/README.md

 * Copy the compiled connector jar file to the _icf-connectors_ subdirectory of your Midpoint instance.
 This is the connector library folder.
 * Restart midPoint.
 * Within Midpoint, create a resource type definition for each SYMPA Instance you want to control.
 Each instance will need its own resource configuration.
-* We have included a schema extension to support mapping of SYMPA attributes to Midpoint Organizations
+* We have included an example [schema extension](https://github.com/ExclamationLabs/connector-sympa/blob/main/artifacts/schema/sympa_org_extension.xsd) to support mapping of SYMPA attributes to Midpoint Organizations

 # 4	SYMPA Setup